What is a Heat Pump Unit?

 Unlike a traditional furnace system, a heat pump unit is equipped with a “defrost mode.”
-During the heating season the outdoor coils tend to frost or potentially ice-up during the winter months causing the unit to lose efficiency.
-By regularly defrosting itself, the unit keeps the outdoor coils clear to maintain proper air flow and keeps the unit running efficiently.
+During the heating season, the outdoor coils tend to frost or potentially ice-up during the winter months causing the unit to lose efficiency.
+By regularly defrosting itself, the unit keeps the outdoor coils clean to maintain proper airflow and keeps the unit running efficiently.
 Most heat pump units are automatically set to run defrost mode every 60 or 90 minutes.

 How does defrost mode work?